Nearly half of Mayatan's students receive scholarships, and many of those are successfully finding sponsors to make their scholarships possible.

 A generous former teacher has agreed to support Dayana in her future years at Mayatan.
 However, this year she is in need of additional funding.
 We are currently seeking a total of $500 to cover Dayana's tution and academic expenses.

 Click here for instructions on how to donate.
 Please send an email to email@example.com once you have made your donation.
 Thank you for your support!

 Elsa Berenice is not only one of the top-performing students at Mayatan, she is one of the top citizens.
 She is a nice, outgoing girl who lures you into conversation with her dry sense of humor in which she pretends to be very serious but may be concealing a joke.
 She also has top English skills.
 Because of her good scholarship and citizenship, she claimed the honored position of Honduran flag-bearer and led the Independence Day parade last year.
-Elsa has two older brothers who also attend Mayatan; one is in 8th grade and the other is an 11th grader in our new high school.
+Elsa has two older brothers who also attend Mayatan; one is in 10th grade and the other graduated from high school in 2012.
 The family farms in Santa Rita and sacrifices a lot to provide their children with an English education.